Why You Must Move to HTTPS

 And the process is already well underway.
 Google is currently showing non-https websites with a grey ⓘ icon next to the web address.
 Very soon, that will change to a grey version of the "Not secure" warning label above, and finally it will be turned red.
 And when it turns red, people will stop visiting your website.

-That's right, once this goes into full effect, it's not unreasonable to expect 75% or more of your website traffic to disappear.
-A warning like that is strong enough to make visitors concerned that their computer may be at risk by simply browsing your website.
+That's right, once this goes into full effect, it's not unreasonable to expect 80% or more of your website traffic to fall away.
+A warning like that is strong enough to make people think that their computer may be at risk by simply visiting your website.
 Who could blame them for avoiding it like a virus, and jumping to a competitor whose website doesn't look like it's leaving them vulnerable to cyberattack.

 In addition to the reputation boost that comes from moving to a secure https website, Google is now also actively rewarding https websites with higher rankings.
 They have also announced that they will be penalizing non-https websites in the future by lowering their Google rankings.
 That means a switch to https comes with immediate SEO benefits and avoidance of Google penalties in the future.
 It's no coincidence that nearly 70% of page one results (Top 10 ranking) are https secure websites.
 Staying on Google's good side has its benefits.